pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalOpenshift.md

 !!! note "Licensing"
     Openshift is a licensed product following the open source model where "upstream" versions are available under community licensing, but the official release supported by [Red Hat](https://www.redhat.com/en) requires a subscription in order to access the software for installation.
 This guide assumes the user has access to such a license.
 Red Hat provides a [free Developer account](https://developers.redhat.com/blog/2016/03/31/no-cost-rhel-developer-subscription-now-available) that allows a participant to obtain a 60-day license of the supported Openshift product at no charge.

+!!! note "Video Demonstration"
+    A video demonstration of the process outlined on this page is available [here](https://videos.pingidentity.com/detail/videos/devops/video/6313575361112/getting-started-walkthrough).

 Some customers are using Openshift as their platform for running Ping containerized applications.
 If this is the case, access to an Openshift cluster is assumed.
 Even in those cases, there are times where a local implementation of Openshift for development and testing is convenient.

 !!! note "Platform"
-    For this guide, the Apple MacBook Pro platform is used, and the release of the _Red Hat Openshift Local_ offering is version 2.12.
+    For this guide, the Apple MacBook Pro platform is used, and the release of the _Red Hat Openshift Local_ offering is version 2.13.1

-The [Openshift Local](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.12) offering is used in this guide.
-This page was derived from the [documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.12/html/getting_started_guide/index) provided by Red Hat along with a workaround to a bug that has not yet been addressed regarding the Openshift client on the Apple Mac platform.
+The [Openshift Local](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.13) offering is used in this guide.
+This page was derived from the [documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.13/html/getting_started_guide/index) provided by Red Hat along with a workaround to a bug that has not yet been addressed regarding the Openshift client on the Apple Mac platform.

 ## Prerequisites